ronanchilvers/silex-base/README.md

     - index.php - Production bootstrap
     - index_dev.php - Development bootstrap
 - deploy.php.dist - A sample deployment recipe for use with [deployer]
+- local.config.php.dist - A sample local config file
 - gulpfile.js - The default gulpfile recipe for the project

+## Configuration

+For configuring arbitrary parameters for a specific deployment of your codebase you should use a local.config.php file which returns an array of config variables.
+This array is available on the ```$app``` object as ```$app['config']```.
+The config file should *not* be stored in version control.

+To add providers and configure the structure of the framework you should use the ```app/config/(aap|dev|prod).php``` files.
+However these are *not* intended to allow per environment configuration such as different database connections, etc. That's the job of the local.config.php file.

 ## Providers